En Español

 Black Zocalo

-Support to for the integration of communications strategies in the creation of an economically sustainable worker-owned cooperative rooted in collective decision-making, practices, and strategies common amongst the ancestors of Black and Indigenous people and centered around the knowledge sharing of Black and Indigenous foodways and land-based relationships.
+Black Zocalo’s mission is to uproot racism and injustice in the food system by honoring reciprocal relationships with the land through black and indigenous practices.
+Wildseeds Grant funds support the integration of communications strategies in the creation of an economically sustainable worker-owned cooperative rooted in collective decision-making, practices, and strategies common amongst the ancestors of Black and Indigenous people and centered around the knowledge sharing of Black and Indigenous foodways and land-based relationships.

 Orocovis, Puerto Rico